HumanCellAtlas/metadata-schema/docs/committers.md

         cd metadata-schema

-1. **Switch** to the staging branch.
+2. **Switch** to the staging branch.
 All suggested changes should be based on the current staging branch.

         git checkout staging

-1. **Make** and **switch** to a new working branch from staging.
+3. **Make** and **switch** to a new working branch from staging.
 Name the branch following the convention: `initials-brief-desc-of-branch-scope`.
 Optionally, you can tag a GitHub issue (e.g. `Issue222`) in the branch name.

         git checkout -b mf-new-mouse-module-Issue222

-1. **Make** changes locally to the new working branch.
-After making changes, it is important to run the `src/schemas_are_valid_json.py` script locally (which are also run by Travis CI after each push).
+4. **Make** changes locally to the new working branch.
+After making changes, it is important to run the `src/schemas_are_valid_json.py` script locally.
 The script checks whether each .json file in the `json_schema/` folder is valid JSON format.
-Ensure the script exits with status 0 (you should see `Process finished with exit code 0` printed to the terminal) before committing changes.
-If the test fails, you will have to debug and fix the errors in the changes you made.
+If a file is not valid the script will output an error message to aid the debugging.
+Address the errors and only commit changes when the script runs without raising errors.

-1. **Document** the changes in the `update_log.csv` file.
+5. **Document** the changes in the `json_schema/update_log.csv` file.
 This file is used by the automated release scripts to build the release changelog and increment the version number for the correct metadata schema.
 Unlike the changelog file, which is a running log of all metadata schema changes, the update_log file should only contain the documented changes for this branch, so the file should be empty apart from the header row when you first check out a new branch.
 An entry into `update_log.csv` should contain the path to the schema that was changed, the type of change (major, minor, or patch) and the description of the change that should go into the changelog, for example:

     `module/ontology/disease_ontology,patch,Fixed a typo in description of text field in disease_ontology.
 Fixes #000,,`